Hike to Payne Bluff

 The trail is rockier now and uneven and the terrain far steeper.
 Soon in come to an interpretive sign on a nice flat area, a place we’d return to for lunch.
 It seems many people call it a day here given the next section becomes a tad technical.

 Now it gets interesting.
-In the past much of the railway along this section was supported by trestles, but these burned down around 1910.
+In the past much of the railway along this section was supported by trestles, but these are long gone.
 Left behind are rails dangling this way and that, never recovered by salvagers, with hikers having to pick their way around them to pass.
 Some become makeshift hand or guard rails.
 To the left, beyond those scant few trees, it’s a straight drop down.
 Way, way down!
 Imagine it, a train on a spindly wood trestle clinging precariously to the mountainside high above the valley floor.
 Yikes!
 There’s a photo showing how it was back then at that sign.
 Google “Payne Bluff” to see other photos from the old days.

 Not only did it take big brass ones to build this line here, just operating it must have been an incredible adventure.
 A derailment would be tragic.
 Passenger trains did operate on the line and on looking out on the down side, it must have felt as though they were flying.